Trovemaster/TROVE/docs/source/features.rst

 Splitting and Stitching
 =======================

-As discussed in Chapter `Quickstart <https://spectrove.readthedocs.io/en/latest/quickstart.html>`__, matrix elements between contracted basis functions are saved to a file, ``contr_matelem.chk``.
+As discussed in :doc:`quickstart`, matrix elements between contracted basis functions are saved to a file, ``contr_matelem.chk``.
 This step is time consuming and for large molecules/basis sets it may not be possible to carry out this step within a computer's allocated time limit.
 The ``split`` command solves this problem by splitting the matrix into 12 'slices'.
 Each slice contains matrix elements of a component of the full Hamiltonian operator.

 To use splitting, in the ``CHECK_POINT`` block the ``matelem`` should be set to
 ::